ArnoldV/Our.Umbraco.GMaps/README.md

 - Click on exact location on map to place marker
 - Drag marker around
 - Set default location & zoomlevel on Data Type settings
-- Zoomlevel is saved on the proprety to use the same zoomlevel on your website
+- Zoomlevel is saved on the property to use the same zoomlevel on your website
-- Centerpoint is saved on the proprety to use the same centerpoint on your website different than the marker.
+- Centerpoint is saved on the property to use the same centerpoint on your website different than the marker.
-- MapType is saved on the proprety to use the same maptype on your website
+- MapType is saved on the property to use the same maptype on your website
 - User your SnazzyMaps API key to set mapstyles

 ## Install